sebastianbergmann/phpunit-documentation-english/src/code-coverage-analysis.rst

    available, it means that you are using the PHP CLI binary (``php``) and do not have Xdebug or PCOV loaded.

+.. admonition:: Note

+   When you want to use Xdebug for the collection of code coverage data then you have to active Xdebug's `coverage <https://xdebug.org/docs/code_coverage#mode>`_ mode.

 PHPUnit can generate an HTML-based code coverage report as well as XML-based logfiles with code coverage information in various formats (Clover, Cobertura, Crap4J, PHPUnit).
 Code coverage information can also be reported